Power in High-Dimensional Testing Problems: Asymptotic enhanceability in high dimensions

 In this section we present our main results concerning the question raised in Section \ref{sec:mainq}.
 The setting described in Section \ref{sec:fram} is very general and we need to impose some further structural properties on the double array of experiments \eqref{eqn:darray} to answer the question.
 Our main assumption imposes only a \textit{marginal} local asymptotic normality (LAN) condition on the double array and is as follows:

 \begin{assumption}[Marginal LAN] There exists a sequence $s_n > 0$ such that for every \textit{fixed} $d \in \N$

 and such that the sequence of experiments

-is locally asymptotically normal (cf.~also the beginning of Section \ref{sec:proofmainfirststep}) with positive definite information matrix $\mathsf{I}_d$. \end{assumption} Note that Assumption \ref{as:lan} only imposes LAN to hold for \textit{fixed} $d$ as $n\to\infty$.
-Put differently, LAN is only imposed in classical ``fixed-dimensional'' experiments, in which LAN has been verified in many setups as illustrated in the examples { in the next section}.
-Frequently $s_{n}$ can be chosen as $\sqrt{n}$.
+is locally asymptotically normal with positive definite information matrix $\mathsf{I}_d$.\footnote{For completeness, a full statement of the local asymptotic normality condition is recalled from Definition~6.63 of \cite{liese} in the first sentence of Section \ref{sec:proofmainfirststep}.} \end{assumption} Note that Assumption \ref{as:lan} only imposes LAN to hold for \textit{fixed} $d$ as $n\to\infty$.
+Put differently, LAN is only imposed in classical ``fixed-dimensional'' experiments, in which LAN has been verified in many setups as illustrated in the examples in the next section.
+Frequently $s_{n}$ can be chosen as~$\sqrt{n}$.
 In principle we could extend our results to situations where $s_n$ is a sequence of invertible matrices that also depends on $d$, but for the sake of simplicity we omit this generalization.
-Note further that LAN is only assumed to hold at the origin.